The Portiloop: a deep learning-based open science tool for closed-loop brain stimulation

-Since we deemed the use of the envelope input ineffective in the ablation study, we use PMBO one more time to devise our final Pareto-optimal ANN architecture, now with only the cleaned signal as input.
+Since we deem the use of the envelope input ineffective, we use PMBO one more time to devise our final Pareto-optimal ANN architecture, now with only the cleaned signal as input.
 For this matter, we run PMBO on 20 Tesla~V100 GPU workers over a period of 24h.
-The detailed hyperparameters used in this experiment are provided in Appendix~\ref{app:hyperparams_pmbo}, and the results are visualized in Figure~\ref{fig:pareto}.
-PMBO brought the architecture search towards high-performance lightweight models.
-We select the best such model in terms of software cost \ie the model corresponding to the right-hand end of the Pareto front, since it is rather small with only 25.6k parameters.
+The detailed hyperparameters used in this experiment are provided in Supplementary Information, and the results are visualized in Fig~\ref{fig:pareto}, which shows all the explored architectures according to their classification performance (software cost) and the use of FPGA resources (hardware cost).
+The red line is the Pareto front, meaning the set of configurations that are optimal for at least one of the two metrics: this means all points that are \emph{not} on the Pareto front have at least one corresponding configuration that is better in terms of both software and hardware cost, and should therefore not be considered.
+We select the best model in terms of software cost (i.e. the one with the highest classification performance) irrespective of its hardware cost \ie the model corresponding to the right-hand end of the Pareto front.
+This model is acceptable because it is anyway rather small, with only 25.6k parameters.
 We measure the execution time of this architecture to be 20~ms per forward pass on the Portiloop (vs. 40~ms for the 2-input version).

-The selected architecture is described in Figure~\ref{fig:1input_nn_arch}, and its detection performance is summarized in Table~\ref{tab:results}, row (6).
-Compared to our 2-input model, the single-input model exhibits the same performance, with even a marginal improvement on phase~2, while executing twice as fast.
-The detailed hyperparameters of this model are provided in Appendix~\ref{app:hyperparams_model}.
+The selected architecture is described in Fig~\ref{fig:1input_nn_arch}, and its detection performance is summarized in Table~\ref{tab:results}, row (6).
+Compared to our 2-input model, the single-input model exhibits the same performance, with even a marginal improvement on phase~2, while executing twice as fast (20~ms versus 40~ms).
+The detailed hyperparameters of this model are provided in Supplementary Information.